mshagirov/pythonlab/_01-introduction/08_containers.md

 print("Length:", len(fruits))
 </script></pre></div>

-Access and update list's elements using their *indices*.
-An index of an element represents its position within a list.
+An *index* of an item in a list represents its position within the list.
+You can use the *indices* to access and update the list's items.

 - *Indexes start at 0*.
 E.g., let's create and modify an array with these items: